 Examples of these are BetterHelp, Regain (owned by BetterHelp), PrideCounseling (LGBTQ) and TeenCounseling.com (parents and teens).

 But are they lucrative and a good source of referrals?
 Most importantly, are they legit?

 The short answer: most of them are credible and highly rated by clients.

 The Cons of Online Counseling for Therapists

 Heavily slanted to the clients advantage.
 Many online counseling platforms do not make a clear statement about practice across state lines.
 The general answer is that you can see therapists in states the client resides without a license.
 Because therapists assume to online platforms cover them as therapists, they rely on this as accurate information.
-The online counseling platforms ate profit driven.
-The terms of service include it is the therapists responsibilty to know the law and ethics of their practice and will hold harmless ( clients theoretically cannot sue them).
+The online counseling platforms are heavily leaned to the client/customers advantage.
+The terms of service include that it is the therapists responsibility to know the law and ethics of their practice and will hold harmless the online platform (clients theoretically cannot sue them).